 It was a good reminder.

-Most of the time I get it right.
-Every once in awhile it still gets to me, especially with the people that I love the most.
+Most of the time, I get it right.
+However, it still gets to me every once in a while, especially with the people I love the most.

-Whenever that happens I have to remind myself of exactly who I am.
+Whenever that happens, I have to remind myself exactly who I am.
 I pause.
-I put thought into it and I figure it out.
+I put thought into it, and I figured it out.